-Oil drops on oversupply, equities sell-off
+Oil dives on fears of glut, global economic slowdown

 The United States has surpassed Russia and Saudi Arabia as the world’s biggest oil producer, with total crude output climbing to a record 11.7 million bpd.

-With prices falling, unprofitable shale producers will eventually stop operating and cut supply, but that could take some time, and meanwhile inventories keep growing.

-“Rising U.S. shale production levels along with a deceleration in global economic growth have threatened to offset OPEC+ efforts,” said Benjamin Lu Jiaxuan, at Singapore-based brokerage Phillip Futures.

-Additional reporting by Koustav Samanta in Singapore; Editing by Dale Hudson
+Additional reporting by Koustav Samanta in Singapore and Christopher Johnson in London; Editing by Dale Hudson